Kevin Hoffmann

 Kevin Hoffmann (born 6 June 1995) is a German professional footballer who plays as a forward for Bayernliga club SV Fortuna Regensburg.

 For the 2018–19 season, he was loaned out to FSV Zwickau.
 The season after, he was loaned out again, this time to VfR Aalen.

+After another season in Aalen, VfR Aalen left the club in the summer of 2021 and joined Bayernliga club SV Donaustauf.
+From August 2023, he served as player-manager there, but resigned from his coaching position in January 2024.
+In the summer of 2024, he joined league rivals SV Fortuna Regensburg.